 - Interstitial Lung Disease

 Patients should be warned of the possibility of developing interstitial lung disease, a chronic inflammation of the lungs, which may rarely result in death [see WARNINGS AND PRECAUTIONS].
-Patients should be directed to report promptly any new or worsening respiratory symptoms to their physician.
+Patients, including those who are taking or have taken corticosteroids or immunosuppressive agents, should be directed to report promptly any new or worsening respiratory symptoms to their physician.

 - Increased Blood Triglycerides and/or Cholesterol